Erode

 The idol of Sri Anantha Theertha was placed alongside Sri Anjaneya Swamy, and regular worship rituals commenced.

-At present, Sri Anjaneya Swami, along with Sri Anantha Theertha, moved from Marapalayam to Nava Brindavan where Sri Lakshmi Manohara Theertha rests.
-Additionally, the idol of Sri Presenna Lakshmi Narashimhar has been installed at the site.
+Sri Anjaneya Swami and Sri Anantha Theertha vigrahas were moved from Marapalayam to Nava Brindavan where Sri Lakshmi Manohara Theertha rests.
+An idol of Sri Prasanna Lakshmi Narashimhar has also been installed at the site.

-The idol of Sri Anjaneya Swami, sculpted in full vigraha, stands gracefully in an Anjali posture with detailed adornments kankanam in wrist and keyur in upper arm.
+The idol of Sri Anjaneya Swami, sculpted in full vigraha, stands gracefully in an anjali posture with detailed adornments of kankanam on the wrist and keyur in the upper arm.
 An ornament known as ‘bhuja valaya’ covers His shoulders.
 Lotus feet are adorned with thandai and nupur in the anklets.
 Large garland-like decoration near the knee is also seen.
-All the ornaments and attire show cast intricate craftsmanship.
+All the ornaments and attire show intricate craftsmanship.
 His entrancing face features chubby cheeks and long ears.
 Long ear pendants dangle from His ears.
 Devotees can feel the divine grace emanating from Sri Anjaneya Swamy in His sacred form.

 A visit to Navabrindavana during the morning hours presents a serene ambiance by the flowing Kaveri River, offering a tranquil setting for devotees.
 Sitting in the presence of these revered idols worshipped by great saints can evoke an inner peace that lingers as an unforgettable experience for years to come.